-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-Unrealized gains and losses on available-for-sale securities are included in other comprehensive loss and represent the difference between our net loss and comprehensive loss for all periods presented.
+Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
+Net changes in unrealized gains and losses on available-for-sale securities are included in other comprehensive loss and represent the difference between our net loss and comprehensive loss for all periods presented.

-Earnings per Share
+Net Loss per Share

-Basic earnings per share ("EPS") is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration of common share equivalents.
-Diluted EPS is computed by dividing the net loss by the weighted-average number of common shares and common share equivalents outstanding for the period determined using the treasury stock method.
-For purposes of this calculation, stock options, warrants and shares of common stock underlying Convertible Notes are considered to be common stock equivalents and are included in the calculation of diluted EPS only when their effect is dilutive.
+Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration of common stock equivalents.
+Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common shares and common stock equivalents outstanding for the period determined using the treasury stock method.
+For purposes of this calculation, stock options, warrants and shares of common stock underlying Convertible Notes are considered to be common stock equivalents and are included in the calculation of diluted net loss per share only when their effect is dilutive.

-Because we have incurred a net loss for all periods presented in the unaudited condensed consolidated statements of comprehensive loss, stock options, warrants and shares of common stock underlying Convertible Notes are not included in the computation of net loss per share because their effect would be anti-dilutive.
+Because we have incurred a net loss for all periods presented in the unaudited condensed consolidated statements of operations and comprehensive loss, stock options, warrants and shares of common stock underlying Convertible Notes are not included in the computation of net loss per share because their effect would be anti-dilutive.
 The following table includes the number of stock options, warrants and shares of common stock underlying Convertible Notes not included in the computation as of the dates shown below (in thousands):